stealthdave/potter_lamp/README.md

 Cast "spells" at a modified oil lamp powered by a Raspberry Pi 3 with NOIR camera and LED light strip for effects.

+# THIS IS A WORK IN PROGRESS!!!
+Parts of the system work, but the wand tracking system does not... yet.
+Spells can be "cast" and lighting effects triggered via API calls.
+Wand tracking can be turned on and off via API calls, as can the IR emitters.

 Hardware used:
 * Oil lamp (modified) https://www.amazon.com/gp/product/B000BQSFP0/
 * Raspberry Pi 3B https://www.amazon.com/gp/product/B01CD5VC92/